-Nanette Fridman, MPP, JD, is a speaker, consultant, trainer & coach for impact-driven organizations & leaders.
-As Founder & Principal of Fridman Strategies, she specializes in governance, fundraising, strategic planning and developing talent.
-Nanette has written several books, including Holding the Gavel: What Nonprofit Board Leaders Need to Know.
+Nanette Fridman, Founder & Principal of Fridman Strategies, is a speaker, consultant, trainer & coach for impact-driven organizations & leaders.
+She specializes in governance, fundraising, strategic planning & developing talent and has published Holding the Gavel: What Nonprofit Board Leaders Need to Know.

 What are some of the key benefits of nonprofit board service?